Huber announces the Workhorse Banjo

 Officially introduced this week, their latest entry is designed to offer the quality workmanship that has been Huber’s hallmark at a price more attractive to budget-minded pickers.
 It’s what they call an entry-level, professional grade banjo, made in their shop near Nashville, TN by the same team that builds the vaunted Truetone line.

-For $2499 you get either a mahogany or curly maple banjo, made with a Huber tone ring, rim, neck and resonator.
+Available as either a mahogany or curly maple banjo, the Workhorse is made with a Huber tone ring, rim, neck and resonator.
 They aren’t the same components as used in the Truetone models costing twice as much, but still manufactured to Huber’s specs.
 The tone ring is made from an 844 brass alloy, often called “red brass,” rather than the prewar formulation, and is cut in the Huber shop to prewar dimensions.
 It is fitted to a 3 ply rim made by Brian Sims in the Huber facility in Louisiana where their Engineered Rims are constructed.

 Joe Spann at Huber Banjos tells us that they can offer such a pro level banjo at this price by controlling labor costs.